taykey/python-kafka-logging/README.rst

 Simple python logging handler for forwarding logs to a kafka server.

-The Handler uses a logstash formatter.
+The handler uses a logstash formatter.

 Installing